MindscapeHQ/raygun4java/development.md

 3. **Release the artifacts on Sonatype**:
     - Once the artifacts are uploaded to OSSRH, you need to release them:
         - Go to [Sonatype OSSRH](https://oss.sonatype.org/).
-        - Login with your Sonatype credentials.
+        - Login with our Sonatype credentials.
         - Navigate to "Staging Repositories".
         - Find your artifact, select it, and click "Release".